Laravel Telescope: A Powerful Debugging Tool for Your Laravel App

 What is Laravel Telescope?

-Laravel Telescope is an official debugging tool by Laravel that helps developers monitor and inspect:
+Laravel Telescope is an official debugging assistant that allows developers to inspect:

 How to Install Laravel Telescope